craftercms/docs/source/developers/projects/engine/api/site/context/rebuild.rst

 Rebuild Context
 ===============

-Rebuild the site context resolved for this request by Crafter Engine.
+Rebuild the site context resolved for the current request, which means destroying and then creating again the context.

 --------------------
 Resource Information